szymon2024/gps-labs/gps_lab06/README.txt

-2025-12-14
+2025-12-15

 EN:
 =====================================================================
           MATCHING EPHEMERIDES TO GPS SATELLITE OBSERVATIONS
 =====================================================================

-The program matches GPS ephemerides from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
+The program matches filtered GPS ephemerides from a RINEX 3.04 NAV file to satellite observations from a RINEX 3.04 OBS file.
 It process only GPS satellite data.

 Input
 -----